-Tourism is second only to mining as the Territory's most important industry with direct earnings for 1983-84 estimated at \$172 million.
+Tourism is second only to mining as the Territory's most important industry with direct earnings for 1984-85 estimated at \$281 million, an increase of 63.4 per cent over the previous year.

-A visitor growth rate of 14.6 per cent with visitor expenditure increasing from \$85 million in 1977-78 at an average rate of 8.9 per cent to \$172 million in 1983-84 continues to encourage investment in tourism facilities.
+A visitor growth rate of 15.6 per cent with visitor expenditure increasing from \$85 million in 1977-78 at an average rate of 8.9 per cent continues to encourage investment in tourism facilities.

-The Northern Territory Tourist Commission has a head office in Alice Springs and a regional office in Darwin.
-It operates Government Tourist Bureaux in Adelaide, Hobart, Melbourne, Doncaster, Sydney, Parramatta, Perth, Canberra, Brisbane, Darwin and Alice Springs as well as Bureaux in Los Angeles, Frankfurt, Tokyo, Singapore and London.
+The Northern Territory Tourist Commission took over from the Northern Territory Tourist Board in 1980 and since then has expanded its operations worldwide.
+It has its head office in Alice Springs, a regional office in Darwin and bureaux in Adelaide, Hobart, Melbourne, Sydney, Parramatta, Perth, Canberra, Brisbane, as well as in Los Angeles, Frankfurt, Tokyo, Singapore and London.

-Its budget for 1983-84 is \$13.7 million.
+Its budget for 1985-86 is \$10.8 million.